Popular Links

 Revelation 5:9 shows to us that these have been redeemed out of every kindred, tongue, people, and nation by the blood of the Lamb.
 Making them kings and priests.

 So they are clothed with the righteousness of Christ and a crown of victory.
-They have been in warfare with sin and overcome (sin is only upon this earth).
-They are seen in heaven before the sequence of the seals begins and have been redeemed from among men.
+They have been in warfare with sin and overcome. (sin is only upon this earth) They are seen in heaven before the sequence of the seals begins and have been redeemed from among men.

 Matthew 27:51-53 tells us that when Christ died many graves were opened; and many of the bodies of the saints that were dead came out of their graves after the resurrection of Christ.
-And Ephesians 4:8 tells us that when Christ ascended to heaven He lead a multitude of captives with Him (margin).
-So the 24 elders are some of those saints that were raised at Christ’s resurrection and taken to heaven with Him in 31 A.D.
+And Ephesians 4:8 tells us that when Christ ascended to heaven He lead a multitude of captives with Him. (margin) So the 24 elders are some of those saints that were raised at Christ's resurrection and taken to heaven with Him in 31 A.D.

 What the role of the 24 elders is we will explain in the following verse.

-Revelation 4:5 “And out of the throne proceeded lightnings and thunderings and voices: and there were seven lamps of fire burning before the throne, which are the seven Spirits of God.”
+Revelation 4:5And out of the throne proceeded lightnings and thunderings and voices: and there were seven lamps of fire burning before the throne, which are the seven Spirits of God.

 Out of the throne proceeded lightnings and thunderings - In Ezekiel’s vision of the throne of God, Ezekiel 1:14; 10:5, he describes the movements of the angelic beings, who are the messengers of God.
 These lightnings and thunderings are the movements of the angels around the throne.

 Seven lamps of fire burning before the throne - This clearly shows that the throne is in the holy place before/opposite the candlesticks.
 For we find this type of furniture in the holy place of the sanctuary southward.
-(Leviticus 40:24) We should then be able to find that God’s throne is on the north side.
-Lucifer wished to exalt his throne above God’s which was in the sides of the north.
+(Exodus 40:24) We should then be able to find that God's throne is on the north side.
+Lucifer wished to exalt his throne above God's which was in the sides of the north.
 (Isaiah 14:13)

 This should not be unusual to us as God dwells in the heavenly sanctuary (Psalms 102:19, 2 Chronicles 30:27, Jeremiah 17:12) and this is not to say that it is a small room, for it is not.
 In Daniel 7:10 we gain a small glimpse of the magnitude of just the most holy place of the sanctuary in heaven, so the human mind could not comprehend the size of the holy place.

 So quite clearly the door that was opened in heaven was the door to the holy place of the sanctuary.
-(Leviticus 1:3 the sanctuary is regarded as having doors).
-And remembering back to Zechariah 6:12-13 Christ is ruling their as our king and priest.
+(Leviticus 1:3 the sanctuary is regarded as having doors) And remembering back to Zechariah 6:12-13 Christ is ruling their as our king and priest.
 Christ entered into the holy place in 31 A.D. to start His ministration as our High Priest until He moved to the most holy place in 1844 (See comments on Revelation 3:8)

 So why do we have the 24 elders in the holy place of the heavenly sanctuary?